Beatrice Webb: My Creed and My Craft

-A Pioneer in Social Research and Policy-making
+A pioneer in social research and policymaking

 One of Beatrice's older sisters, Catherine, became a well-known social worker.
 After Catherine married Leonard Courtney, Beatrice took over her work as a voluntary rent-collector in the model dwellings at Katharine Buildings, Wapping, operated by the East End Dwellings Company.

 The young Beatrice also assisted her cousin by marriage Charles Booth in his pioneering survey of the Victorian slums of London, work which eventually became the massive 17-volume Life and Labour of the People of London (1902–1903).

 These experiences stimulated a critical attitude to current ideas of philanthropy.

-In 1890 Beatrice Potter was introduced to Sidney Webb, whose help she sought with her research.
+In 1890, Beatrice Potter was introduced to Sidney Webb, whose help she sought with her research.
 They married in 1892, and until her death 51 years later shared political and professional activities.
-When her father died in January 1892, leaving Potter an endowment of £1,000 pounds a year, she had a private income for life with which to support herself and the research projects she pursued.
+When her father died in January 1892, leaving Potter an endowment of £1,000 a year, she had a private income for life with which to support herself and the research projects she pursued.

 The Webbs became active members of the Fabian Society.
 With the Fabians' support, Beatrice Webb co-authored books and pamphlets on socialism and the co-operative movement including The History of Trade Unionism (1894) and Industrial Democracy (1897).
-In 1895, the Fabians used part of an unexpected legacy of £10,000 from Henry Hutchinson, a solicitor from Derby, to found the London School of Economics and Political Science.
+In 1895, the Fabians used part of an unexpected legacy of £10,000 from Henry Hutchinson, a solicitor from Derby, to create the London School of Economics and Political Science.
+Beatrice Webb also became one of the founding members of the Fabian Women's Group in 1908.
+As a member of the Fabian Women's group, she helped push for equal pay and supported the role of women in local government.

 Contributions to the theory of the co-operative movement

 Beatrice Webb made a number of important contributions to the political and economic theory of the co-operative movement.

 In her 1891 book The Cooperative Movement in Great Britain, based on her experiences in Lancashire, she distinguished between "co-operative federalism" and "co-operative individualism".
 She identified herself as a co-operative federalist, a school of thought which advocates consumer co-operative societies.
 She argued that consumers' co-operatives should be set up as co-operative wholesale societies (by forming co-operatives in which all members are co-operatives, the best historical example being the English Co-operative Wholesale Society) and that these federal co-operatives should then acquire farms or factories.

 Webb dismissed the idea of worker co-operatives where the people who did the work and benefited from it had some control over how it was organised, arguing that – at the time she was writing – such ventures had proved largely unsuccessful, at least in ushering in her form of socialism led by volunteer committees of people like herself.
 Examples of successful worker cooperatives did of course exist, then as now.
 In some professions they were the norm.
 However, Webb's final book, The Truth About Soviet Russia (1942), celebrated central planning.

-It was Webb who coined the term "collective bargaining".